arielcheungty/15112020HW---CSS2/README.md

 1.add a smooth transition transforming siblingContainer to 300px width height when mouse over the

 ## Extra Task
-1. add a smooth transition of background-color change to BLACK on all div except innerContainer
+1.add a smooth transition of background-color change to BLACK on all div except innerContainer (do it in your own way)